Dream Theater: Dream Theater (2013–2014)

 Writing for Dream Theater's twelfth studio album commenced on A Dramatic Tour of Events.
 During soundchecks, the band would jam and record their ideas, and John Petrucci would bring in material he wrote independently.
 Following the conclusion of the tour, the band took a break but continued writing.
 They reconvened in early 2013 to enter the studio.

 In December 2012, Dream Theater re-signed with Roadrunner Records.
 The band's self-titled twelfth album was released on September 23, 2013, as part of the new agreement with Roadrunner.
 The album sold more than 34,000 copies in its first week and landed on the Billboard 200 chart at No. 7, the band's third consecutive top 10 album.
 In addition, the album cracked the top 10 in 24 countries including Japan, Germany, Argentina, The Netherlands, Finland, Italy, Switzerland, Canada, Denmark, Norway, Austria, Australia and United Kingdom.
+The single "The Enemy Inside" was nominated for Best Metal Performance at the 2014 Grammy Awards, marking the band's second Grammy nomination.

 Dream Theater's seventh live album, Live at Luna Park, was released on November 5, 2013.

 On July 8, 2014, Dream Theater released The Studio Albums 1992–2011, a box set spanning all albums from Images and Words to A Dramatic Turn of Events.

 On September 30, 2014, Dream Theater released their eighth live album and film, Breaking the Fourth Wall, which was recorded live from The Boston Opera House on March 25, 2014.
 During this concert, the band were joined by the Berklee World Strings and the Berklee Concert Choir, directed by Eren Başbuğ, for the second half of the set.
 The set list for the tour featured the entire second half of Awake, in celebration of the album's 20th anniversary, including the song "Space-Dye Vest", which had never been performed live.
 The set list closed with a performance of four songs from Metropolis Pt.
 2: Scenes from a Memory, in celebration of the album's 15th anniversary.
 The Along for the Ride Tour concluded on October 30, 2014.